nguterresn/battlebutbot/README.md

 To configure your joystick settings, click the `Settings` button.

-For ease of development while the robot firmware is unstable or in development, a console log is located at the bottom of the screen.
+For ease of development while the robot firmware is in development, a console log is located at the bottom of the screen.

 ## How to order